How I Snagged $400 Flights to the USA at Christmas & Saved Our Family $7700!

 Next, I researched which credit card would get us points fast and chose a credit card with generous bonuses.

-After seeing two influencers I really trust (Louisa from Kooshy Kids and Olivia from House of White) promote American Express, I decided on the Qantas American Express Ultimate Card because it had a hefty sign-on bonus – and that's what got us our initial points haul.
+After seeing two travel bloggers I really trust promote American Express, I decided on the Qantas American Express Ultimate Card because it had a hefty sign-on bonus – and that's what got us our initial points haul.

 I also loved that this card came with $450 worth of Qantas flight credits each year (which offset the annual fee), plus two complimentary Qantas Club Lounge invitations and two AMEX lounge invitations a year.